-- Bed and Breakfast and other emergency access accommodation Where bed and breakfast or other non-self-contained accommodation is all that is available officers should allocate in borough accommodation in all cases where such is available.
-Where in borough accommodation is not available, officers should look to place as close to the borough as possible although these guidelines recognise that, for such emergency accommodation, choices are often extremely limited and entirely dependent on what is available on any given day or indeed any given hour of the day. s elf-Contained Temporary Accommodation Self-contained accommodation located within Wandsworth Priority will be given for: Families with children in education in the borough where those children are too young or otherwise unable to commute to school and back again unaccompanied.
+Bed and Where bed and breakfast or other non-self-contained Breakfast and accommodation is all that is available officers should allocate other emergency in borough accommodation in all cases where such is access available.
+Where in borough accommodation is not available, accommodation officers should look to place as close to the borough as possible although these guidelines recognise that, for such emergency accommodation, choices are often extremely limited and entirely dependent on what is available on any given day or indeed any given hour of the day.
+Se elf-Contained Temporary Accommodation Self-contained Priority will be given for: accommodation Families with children in education in the borough located within where those children are too young or otherwise Wandsworth unable to commute to school and back again unaccompanied.
 Families with children in special educational learning in Wandsworth for example the school for deaf children in Balham or one or other of the pupil referral units located in the borough unless there are good reasons to place outside of the borough.

 Families with a household member attending very regular outpatient or inpatient hospital treatment e.g. on a weekly or a fortnightly basis.
 Families with children coming up to major nationally assessed examinations GCSEs.
-Families receiving very regular care from relatives/friends in the berough or providing very relatives/friends in the borough or providing very regular care to relatives/friends in the borough Self-contained Priority will be given for: • Families with children presenting a mix between located in those able to commute to and from school boroughs adjacent accompanied and unaccompanied. • Families with regular attendance at hospitals located otherwise in the in the borough for outpatient treatment at a SW London sub frequency of at least monthly. • Families with employment in the borough at irregular hours which makes travelling to and from the workplace by public transport very difficult.
-Self-contained Priority will be given to: • Families with children of an age able to commute to ocated elsewhere and from school unaccompanied. • Families with regular attendance at hospitals located in the borough for outpatient treatment at a frequency of greater than monthly.
+Families receiving very regular care from relatives/friends in the borough or providing very regular care to relatives/friends in the borough Priority will be given for: Families with children presenting a mix between those able to commute to and from school accompanied and unaccompanied.
+Families with regular attendance at hospitals located in the borough for outpatient treatment at a frequency of at least monthly.
+Families with employment in the borough at irregular hours which makes travelling to and from the workplace by public transport very difficult.
+Priority will be given to: Families with children of an age able to commute to and from school unaccompanied.
+Families with regular attendance at hospitals located in the borough for outpatient treatment at a frequency of greater than monthly.
 Workless households.
-Self-contained Priority will be given to: • Families subject to the total welfare benefit cap out of London where closer accommodation is not available.
-Approved on:7 th July 2015 (15-198 appendix 7) Effective from: April 2023
+Priority will be given to: Families subject to the total welfare benefit cap where closer accommodation is not available.
+7th July 2015 (15-198 appendix 7) April 2025 July 2026